nikelborm/project-boilerplate/README.md

 [ ] add redis as session token store

 [ ] update customFetch in frontend to use latest version made in tda project

+[ ] make universal data repo and way of typing so it will require to initialize this.repo only once in constructor